When working on a paint project, it is the materials you choose/use which determine its success and validity.

 You can use enamel paint on glass to get an opaque look and full coverage.

 For panting, you should start by placing the jar inverted on a sheet of wax newspaper.

 Do not use other regular paper as it can stick to the glass jar if the paint drips on it.

-Then using a paintbrush or a foam brush you can paint the jar by applying at least 2 coats of enamel paint.
+Then using a paintbrush or a foam brush, you can paint the jar by applying at least two coats of enamel paint.

 The enamel paints get set through air drying in about 21-days or can be heat cured.

 Keep in mind that you might want to add a few more coats on your glass jars and bottles if you want to add durability and shine to them.